In need of a blessing: Baby awaits heart surgery as mom struggles to make ends meet

 ATLANTA — Welcomed into the world in the middle of a pandemic.

-Neveah Grace West was born on October 7, 2020, at 4 p.m. in the afternoon, her mother Kimberly Perry told 11Alive's Liza Lucas.
+Nevaeh Grace West was born on October 7, 2020, at 4 p.m. in the afternoon, her mother Kimberly Perry told 11Alive's Liza Lucas.

 "They told us she had trisomy 21," Kimberly said, "which is Down Syndrome ... but they assured us everything would be ok."

-But Kimberly said Neveah's health has taken a turn since birth.
+But Kimberly said Nevaeh's health has taken a turn since birth.

 "She's not ok," Kimberly said.
 "She's literally fighting for her life."

-According to Perry, Neveah is awaiting heart surgery while being cared for at Children's Healthcare of Atlanta.
+According to Perry, Nevaeh is awaiting heart surgery while being cared for at Children's Healthcare of Atlanta.
 Meanwhile, her brother and sisters wait for their new sister to come home, a home Kimberly is trying desperately to hold onto.

 "I was trying to look for another job," Kimberly said.
 "And then their hiring process froze.
 I had to go apply for unemployment.
 I withdrew money from my 401k."